SharpClaw007/FaceGate/README.md

 ![0B1005A9-BF51-416A-90B9-A2DEC7210C6A](https://user-images.githubusercontent.com/30840579/114568113-7a11fc00-9c39-11eb-9987-6e6cc99de063.jpeg)

+**NOTICE: FaceGate is under active development for the time being; updates will be pushed regularly to this repository.
+Expected v1.0 release date around Q3 2021.**

 ## OVERVIEW

 FaceGate is a visual identification and tracking solution that aims to bring cutting edge technology to end-user applications within professional business environments.
 FaceGate not only automates previously manual tasks, but provides digital backups to valuable surveillance data while enabling enterprise scaling for cooporate applications.